“Incredibly responsive, bright and user-friendly … a real star in the making.”

 - Acting for the Metropolitan Police in relation to the ‘undercover police officer’ claims (led by Jonathan Hall QC)

 Katherine is regularly instructed to provide advice and representation in criminal matters.
-She has been instructed to advise the Director of Service Prosecutions, the Director of Public Prosecutions for Mauritius and the Director of Public Prosecutions for the Cayman Islands.
+She has been instructed to advise the Director of Public Prosecutions for Mauritius and the Director of Public Prosecutions for the Cayman Islands.
+Katherine was instructed by the Director of Service Prosecutions in the trial of Sgt Alexander Blackman (‘Marine A’), led by David Perry QC, and in the subsequent appeal following referral by the CCRC, led by Richard Whittam QC.

 Katherine has particular interest in inquests involving the criminal justice system, including deaths in custody and in cases where criminal proceedings have been completed or are in prospect.